columbia/xray/3-use-cases.md

 some powerful example use cases we envision XRay supporting in the future [here]({{ site.baseurl }}/scenarios/).

-To assess XRay's usefulness at this time, we have been developing an
-<a href="{{ site.baseurl }}/4-gmail-demo/"><font color="blue">XRay-based demo service</font></a>,
-which continuously collects ads from Gmail and reports those strongly correlated with certain topics, such as cancer, depression, race, or debt.
-It's still work in progress, but we've already found some pretty <font color="blue">jarring associations</font> by peeking into one week's worth of its data.
-For example, we've seen ads on spiritual meditation courses that targeted depression or cancer;
-we've seen big-store clothing ads targeting pregnancy; and we've seen used car ads that correlate strongly with the presence of the debt keyword in a user's inbox.

 This page shows some example associations and some of their high-level implications.
 Our purpose is to illustrate through examples the great potential inherent in the targeting data XRay is gathering.
 Thorough studies of the data are among our future